Isaacdelly/Plutus/database/README.md

 # Database FAQ

-This database is collection of text files containing all funded Bitcoin addresses downloaded from http://addresses.loyce.club/
+This database is a collection of text files containing all funded Bitcoin addresses downloaded from http://addresses.loyce.club/

 The name of the text file is the date when the database was last updated in month_day_year format.
 The file will be updated every 3-6 months.